 The Remuneration Committee's primary task is to prepare the Board to make decisions on remuneration policies, benefits and other terms of employment for Executive Management Team members and control function employees.
-The Committee monitors and evaluates ongoing variable remuneration programmes for senior executives and those completed during the year, as well as the application of the remuneration guidelines for senior executives resolved on by the AGM and the Group's remuneration structure and remuneration levels.
+The committee monitors and evaluates ongoing variable remuneration programmes for senior executives and those completed during the year, as well as the application of the remuneration guidelines for senior executives resolved on by the AGM and the Group's remuneration structure and remuneration levels.

 The Remuneration Committee has at least two members appointed by the Board on an annual basis.
-All members must be independent in relation to the company, the company's management and the company's major shareholders.
-The committee meets at least twice per financial year.
-In 2015 the committee was comprised of Gunilla Wikman (chair), Ingrid Bonde and Per-Eric Skotthag.
+All members must be independent in relation to the Company, the Company's management and the Company's major shareholders.
+The Remuneration Committee meets at least twice per financial year.
+Since 29 April 2016, Remuneration Committee members have been Ingrid Bonde (chair) and Gunilla Wikman.
+Until 29 April 2016, Gunilla Wikman was committee chair and Per-Eric Skotthag was committee member.
 Company employees may be summoned to committee meetings to provide details on specific reports or issues.
 Committee meeting minutes are recorded and available to Board members.
 The committee chairman reports to the Board at all Board meetings concerning the issues discussed and proposed at committee meetings.
-The committee held five meetings in 2015, with all members in attendance at these meetings, with the exception of the committee meeting on 19 October 2015 in which Per-Eric Skotthag did not participate.
+The committee held five meetings in 2016, with all members in attendance at these meetings.